What is the Best Form of Therapy in Phobia Treatment?

 Misleading Phobia Treatment Claims Actually Make Your Phobia Worse!

 Many people are tricked into buying hypnotherapy treatment for their phobia when they read the claims that no frightening exposure therapy is needed.
+Of course, the offer of a fear-free phobia treatment without confronting the trigger of your fear is incredible.
+Why subject yourself to even a hint of discomfort when there’s no need?

 Trying to take the easy way out through avoidance actually only reinforces your fear more.
 It’s why doing hypnotherapy alone and avoiding exposure therapy is just about the worst thing you can do!
+So, yes, taking action and facing your fears through exposure therapy is absolutely essential for overcoming your phobia.
+The good news is that once you start facing your fears, the fear usually goes away fairly quickly!

-Avoidance Therapy only Reinforces Fear
+Avoidance Only Reinforces Fear

 Avoidance is a common reaction to fear.
-Of course, as a survival mechanism, it’s a natural response, and aims to protect us from the threat.
+Of course, as a survival mechanism, it’s a natural response and aims to protect us from the threat.
 Yet, avoidance can end up reinforcing and deepening our fears.

 To get a better handle on this, we first need to look at the basics of how fear operates within the relevant parts of our brains (don’t worry, no psychology training is required!).